mohmiim/MLIntroduction/session-1/README.md

 ### output layer
    This is the collection of all the output nodes, in our examples so far we only had one output node

-let's apply this to our quadratic example, so instead of using a single neuron let have a model setup[ like this input layer: 1 node hidden layers: i hidden layer contains 20 nodes, and activation function of type Relu output layer: 1 node
+let's apply this to our quadratic example, so instead of using a single neuron let's have a model setup like this input layer: 1 node hidden layers: i hidden layer contains 20 nodes, and activation function of type Relu output layer: 1 node